prafull1911/Insurance_Cost_Prediction/README.md

 The insurance premium prediction model leverages health and demographic data to provide a data-driven pricing strategy.
 By aligning premiums with individual health profiles, this model assists insurers in creating personalized and fair offerings.

 ## GitHub Repository and Tableau Dashboard
-- Access the code and dataset [here](#) on GitHub.
+- Access the code and dataset on [GitHub](https://github.com/prafull1911/Insurance_Cost_Prediction).
-- The interactive **Tableau Dashboard** visualizes key insights, such as premium pricing trends and feature impacts.
+- Explore the interactive **Tableau Dashboard** for insights on premium pricing trends and feature impacts: [Insurance Premium Dashboard](https://public.tableau.com/app/profile/prafull.almale/viz/Insurance_sample_17282171342300/Insurance_Premium_Dashboard).

 ## Deployment
 The model was deployed using **Streamlit** for an interactive user interface, allowing users to input health-related attributes and receive premium price predictions in real-time.
+Check it out here: [Insurance Cost Prediction App](https://prafull1911-insurance-cost-pre-deploymentinsurance-price-9fnwrb.streamlit.app/).